ryan4yin/k8s-gitops/README.md

 flux reconcile source git flux-system

 # get all other resources' status
-flux get all
+flux get all -A

 # show image automation status
-flux get images all
+flux get images all -A

 # retry a failed kustomization, such as infra-controllers
 flux reconcile ks infra-controllers